Oni-Hazza/YoutubeMusicAgain/README.md

 ```

 ### 6. Youtube API keys
 You'll have to get your own API key, which can be done in the google developer website.
-Be sure to make one that uses the Youtube Data v3 api.
+Be sure to make one that uses the Youtube Data v3 api. just make sure the file is `client_secrets.json`

 ## 🐞 Troubleshooting
 - Missing VLC: Ensure VLC is installed and the correct .so files are available.
 The script will prompt you for paths if they can’t be found.